Subscribe to our newsletters

 July 10th: Another twist in the saga of crony and politicised broadcasting appointments on which we reported on May 16th.
 The Financial Times reports that BBC Director, Sir Robbie Gibb, sought to block a senior editorial appointment.
-Jess Brammar, former editor of HuffPost UK and deputy editor of BBC Newsnight, emerged as the favoured candidate in the recruitment process, but Gibb objected on grounds that it would shatter the government’s “fragile trust in the BBC".
+Jess Brammar, former editor of the HuffPost UK and deputy editor of BBC Newsnight, emerged as the favoured candidate in the recruitment process by Gibb objected that it would shatter the government's "fragile trust in the BBC".

 July 10th: In this article, the direct action group Palestine Action claims Instagram has been disabling its account with a view to censoring resistance against Israel’s arms trade.
 It tells how the group has been removed from no less than eight social media platforms, and how the lawyers of Elbit Systems have been involved in many of these cases, "targeting our pages and harassing those who host us with lawfare".

 May 27th: Charlotte Leslie, Director of the Conservative Middle East Council (CMEC), posts an interesting article on Israel/Palestine.
 See comment by Jonathan Coulter below the article, referring to his blog about Sir Alan Duncan's diaries.